-VCLA Practice Test 2022 with Study Guide (Official): Virginia Communication and Literacy Assessment VCLA test prep.
-Check our latest VCLA Practice Test review questions answers for free.
-You can also download VCLA Practice Test in PDF.
+VCLA Practice Test 2023 with Study Guide (Official): Virginia Communication and Literacy Assessment VCLA test prep.
+Check our latest VCLA Practice Test review questions and answers for free.
+You can also download the VCLA Practice Test in PDF.

 The Virginia Department of Education has contracted with the Evaluation Systems group of Pearson to create and administer the Virginia Communication and Literacy Assessment® (VCLA™), which measures the communication and literacy skills necessary for Virginia educators